 - Qualify to participate in the Oklahoma Firefighter Pension System (Successful completion of the required physical agility test and a comprehensive pre-employment health screening paid for by the City of Ponca City)

 - Relocation within 25 miles of Ponca City within the first twelve months of employment.

-The Ponca City Fire Department invites you to participate in the exam process on TBD for the position of Entry Level Firefighter.
+The Ponca City Fire Department invites you to participate in the exam process on August 5th for the position of Entry Level Firefighter.

 Testing will take place at the No. 1 Fire Station located at 500 E. Grand Avenue.
 The exam process will begin at 9:00am.
 There will be no admittance after that time.
 Attendees should park along Grand Avenue (in front of City Hall).